 Garnish with chopped cilantro and enjoy with buttered toast, paratha or as-is!

 Make sure to use a non-stick skillet for the best Indian scrambled eggs.
 The non-stick coating and fat prevent the eggs from sticking to the pan.

 If you can't find Pav Bhaji Masala, use an equal amount of garam masala instead.

 Always add the cilantro at the end to preserve the fresh flavor and bright green color.

-If you're short on time, make a quick anda bhurji by cracking the eggs in a large bowl, whisking until smooth and adding the remaining ingredients.
+If you're short on time, make a quick anda bhurji by cracking the eggs in a large bowl, whisking until smooth, then stirring in the remaining ingredients.
 Heat a non-stick skillet set over medium-high heat, add oil and the egg mixture.
-Saute 5 minutes until the eggs are cooked through.
+Cook for 5-6 minutes until the eggs are cooked through.

-Note: The nutrition facts below are my estimates and does not include buttered toast or paratha.
-If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.
+Note: The nutrition facts below are my estimates and do not include accompaniments.
+If you follow any diet plan, I recommend cross-checking with your preferred nutrition calculator.